webtrees/webtrees.github.io/faq/pgv-accents.md

 title: FAQ - PGV letters with accents are corrupted
 ---

-# FAQ - Letters with accents have become corrupted, so é becomes Ã©, è becomes Ã¨, and so on. #
+## Letters with accents have become corrupted, so é becomes Ã©, è becomes Ã¨, and so on.

 Modern software uses UTF8 encoding to store letters with accents, foreign scripts, etc.